alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 *
 *

-### Personal and project highlights (celebration, success, failures and everything in between)
+### Personal and project related highlights (celebration, success, failures and everything in between)

 > *Please add a bullet point with something you'd like the team members to know about\*.
 > You may respond to any of the points before or after the team meeting